Battle of Colonia del Sacramento (1826): Second attack

 On the night of 1 March 1826, admiral Brown once again attacked Colonia del Sacramento, this time in a coordinated effort with Juan Antonio Lavalleja.
 The Argentines hoped the attack on land by the besieging forces would divide the Brazilians and make Brown's landing easier.
 A few days earlier, on 27 February 1826, Brown's fleet had been reinforced by the 6 gunboats he had requested and also a hospital ship: Pepa.
 Each gunboat had a crew of 30 men and was armed with a single cannon.
 Brown's goal was to set all the Brazilian ships on fire, with the exception of the Real Pedro, which he planned to capture in order to replace the Belgrano.
-From February 28 to March 1, 200 of Brown's men were selected and armed to disembark on Colonia del Sacramento.
+From 28 February to 1 March, 200 of Brown's men were selected and armed to disembark on Colonia del Sacramento.
 The men were divided into groups and given incendiary bottles and grog.

 At 22:30 the 6 gunboats, together with two auxiliary boats, silently sailed towards the town.
 They were divided into two groups, departing from the sides of the frigate 25 de Mayo: one group from the right and one from the left, commanded by Tomás Espora and Leonardo Rosales respectively.
 At 23:45, however, the Brazilians noticed the Argentine approach towards the mole and opened fire from the batteries.
 The crew of the Brazilian ships, upon hearing the shots, also opened fire against the Argentines.

 Espora and Rosales attacked them, but the remaining 4 gunboats were dragged close to the town's fort by the wind and the current, coming under fire by the bastions of Carmen and Tambor and also the Brazilians entrenched on the mole and its surroundings, which resulted in many casualties.
 The Argentines managed to board the brig Real Pedro and set it on fire, lighting up the night scene with a glare, but had to help the gunboats that ran aground near the mole, being subject to intense enemy fire.
 Jorge Rodrigues, knowing the control of the mole was crucial, personally marched on it commanding the Brazilians.

 The attack on land by the besieging forces commanded by Ramón Cáceres did not happen.
 Cáceres was ready and in position to attack the town, but received orders from Lavalleja at 21:00 not to attack it.
 Cáceres imagined Lavalleja had warned Brown about this order.

 Before dawn, the Argentines gave up the attack and withdrew, abandoning the gunboats 4, 6 and 7, which were captured by the Brazilians.
 The Argentines suffered dozens of casualties, with some 40 soldiers and officers killed and 80 wounded.
 The attack cost the Brazilians 19 dead and 10 wounded and the loss of the Real Pedro, which was burned and destroyed.